 Visitors to the archives have access to more than 25,000 photographs, from the 1850s to today, and over 170 shelf metres of correspondence, maps, diaries, architectural drawings, albums, ledgers, ships-logs, deeds, and more.
 Our research room includes family histories; a small library of books relevant to the history of the area; microfilmed versions of regional newspapers dating back to the 1820s, many of them indexed for births, deaths, and marriages; and other resources for researchers of all kinds.

-Our hours of operation for 2023 are:
+Our hours of operation for 2024 are:

 May/Oct Monday – Friday (10 am – 4 pm)

-June/Sep Wednesday to Sunday (10 am – 4 pm)
+June/Sep Tuesday – Saturday(10 am – 4 pm)

 July/August Sunday to Saturday (10 am – 4 pm)

-Nov to April Open by appointment
+October to May Open by appointment – please contact us.

 Very interesting history and beautifully maintained.